truecharts/public/README.md

 A TrueNAS SCALE chart also has three additional files an `app-readme.md` file that provides a high level overview display in the TrueNAS SCALE UI and a `questions.yaml` file defining questions to prompt the user with and an `item.yaml` file outlining item specific details.

 There are 2 directories `charts` and `test`, each representing a train.
 Chart releases created from catalog items in a specific train cannot be moved to another train.
+Currently only the "charts" train is supported and train switching is also not supported.

 ```
 charts/ix-chart/<chart version>/